bogdan-kulynych/she-paper/main.md

 ##### Notes on applying existing DGHV improvements

 Batching techniques as described in [@CLT13; @KLYC13; @CCK13] could be applied to SDGHV scheme, but the mixed homomorphic operations correctness would be lost if CRT batching were used.
-Ciphertext compression techniques [@CNT12], was applied in our implementation in order to decrease the bandwidth cost in SFE setting.
+Ciphertext compression techniques [@CNT12], was applied in our implementation in order to decrease the communication cost in SFE setting.

 ### Implementation